csetiawan88/employeetracker/README.md

 - Uses the MySQL2 packageLinks to an external site. to connect to a MySQL database.
 - Follows the table schema outlined in the homework instructions.

+## Completed

+- View All Departments
+- View All Roles
+- View All Employees
+- View All Employees by Department
+- View All Employees by Role
+- View All Employees by Manager
+- Add Department
+- Add Role
+- Add Employee
+- Exit Menu

 ## Installation

 - This application requires Node.js, Inquirer, console.table and mysql2.